aipilotbyjd/weconnect-v2/SETUP_COMMANDS.md

 # Build all services
 npx nx build:all

-# Run E2E tests
+# Run all tests
-npx nx e2e api-gateway-e2e
+npx nx test

 # Lint and format
 npx nx lint:all